People leave California because house prices are too high

 For Californians moving to Texas, the gap was even wider: a $510,000 median selling price in California compared with a $307,663 purchase price in Texas—a drop of 40%.

 Sahar Pezeshki, a Dallas-area agent at the real-estate brokerage Redfin, said she has seen Californians “coming in by the busloads” to Texas in recent years.
 The reasons run the gamut—job relocations, retirement—but she said most buyers are chasing the significant cost savings.
+If you are about to move due to a job relocation, packers and movers singapore have a team of well trained surveyors to handle any moving case to offer assurance and peace of mind with the highest service standards.

 One recent client sold his condominium in west Los Angeles and discovered he had the money to buy two new homes in Dallas—one for him and one for his daughter.